-Even if your car is properly aligned, tires still need to be rotated for optimal wear performance.
+Even if your car is properly aligned, tires still need to be rotated for optimal wear performance and maintenance.
 Rotation counteracts the uneven wear characteristics of each wheel position on the vehicle.
 How often should you do it?
-To maximize tire tread life, follow the recommended rotation schedule in your vehicle owners’s manual.
+To maximize tire tread life, follow the recommended rotation schedule in your vehicle owners manual.
 If there is not a recommendation from the vehicle manufacturer, then rotate your tires every 5,000 to 7,000 miles by taking your car to a trusted tire dealer or automotive service center.

 If your car's wheels are out of alignment, your tires will wear unevenly, which can lead to early tire replacement.
 Also, a car out of alignment could signal other mechanical problems that may affect tire performance.
 For the best results, choose a shop that uses accurate computer-assisted machines, and ask for a printout of the adjustment angles to keep with your service records.

 Tires and wheels that are out of balance don't just cause annoying vibration.
 Uneven tread wear may also result, further reducing your ride comfort and leading to earlier tire replacement.
 A shop with an electronic spin balancer can help smooth things out.

 Front-wheel drive vehicles place braking, steering and driving forces on the front axle tires.
 Rear axle tires receive primarily braking forces, resulting in a much faster wear rate for the front axle tires.

 The "Modified Cross Pattern" can be performed on any front- or rear-wheel drive vehicle equipped with four non-directional tires (directional tires must be rotated front to rear only).
 Free rolling axle tires are crossed and installed to the drive axle, while the drive axle tires are brought straight to the free rolling axle (without crossing).
 Just remember, “cross to drive”.